stiang/textmood/README.md

 ## TextMood - Simple sentiment analyzer
-*TextMood* is a simple sentiment analyzer, provided as a Ruby gem with a command-line tool for simple piping from other processes.
+*TextMood* is a simple sentiment analyzer, provided as a Ruby gem with a command-line tool for simple interoperability with other processes.
 It takes text as input and returns a sentiment score.
 Above 0 is typically considered positive, below is considered negative.

-The goal is to have a robust and simple tool that comes with
+The goal is to have a robust and simple tool that comes with baseline sentiment files for many languages.

 ### Installation
 The easiest way to get the latest stable version is to use gem: